redhat-cip/dci-openstack-agent/README.md

     * deployment of the undercloud machine
     * configuration of a network device
     * etc
-* `running.yml`: this playbook will be trigger to deploy the undercloud and the overcloud.
+* `running.yml`: this playbook will trigger to deploy the undercloud and the overcloud.
 It should also add <http://$jumpbox_ip/dci_repo/dci_repo.repo> to the repository list (`/etc/yum/yum.repo.d/dci_repo.repo`).

-> At the end of the this hook run, the Overcloud should be running.
+> At the end of this hook run, the Overcloud should be running.
 > If your undercloud has a dynamic IP, you must use a set_fact action to set the undercloud_ip variable.
 The agent needs to
 > know its IP to run the tests.

-* `teardown.yml`: This playbook clean the full platform.
+* `teardown.yml`: This playbook cleans the full platform.

 ### Start the service

-The agent comes with a systemd configuration that simplify its execution.
+The agent comes with a systemd configuration that simplifies its execution.
 You can just start the agent:

 ```console
 # systemctl start dci-openstack-agent